- Expressing By Hand

 2. Location - Place your finger and thumb about 2 - 3 cm away from the base of the nipple in a 'C' shape.

-There are many different types of breast pumps available and the one you pick will depend on your needs.
+There are many different types of breast pumps available and the one you pick will depend on your needs and budget.
 Some are basic handheld pumps that are useful if you occasionally pump.
 You can also use battery-operated pumps which do the hard work for you.
 These are especially useful if you are busy or work full time.

 If you have a double electric pump, you can pump both sides at the same time.
 Double pumping is often recommended because it cuts pumping time in half.
 Usually the total pumping time for each session is only 10 to 15 minutes.
 This may make it easier to schedule breaks at work.